aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-types/_index.md

 - Wireframe contour chart

 #### **Bubble Charts**
 A bubble chart is a variation of a scatter chart in which the data points are replaced with bubbles.
-A Bubble chart can be used instead of a scatter chart if your data has three data series, each of which contains a set of values.
+A bubble chart can be used instead of a scatter chart if your data contains three data series, each of which contains a set of values.
 Bubble charts are mostly used to display financial data.

 The following bubble charts are supported in Aspose.Cells: